Oregon Bed & Breakfast Guild

 Willamette Valley Bed and Breakfast

 Public Observatories: Pine Mt.
-Observatory (La Pine), Oregon Observatory (Sunriver), Haggart Observatory (Clackamas), Worthy Hopservatory (Bend), Carlton Observatory (Carlton).
+Observatory (La Pine), Oregon Observatory (Sunriver), Haggart Observatory (Clackamas), Worthy Hopservatory (Bend).
+The Carlton Observatory is currently on-campus at the Evergreen Aviation & Space Museum.

 Carlton Bed and Breakfasts